Mental Health Resources for All

 Collapse ▲

 • Mental disorders are common.
-According to the CDC, “More than 50% will be diagnosed with a mental illness or disorder at some point in their lifetime.”
+According to the CDC, “More than 50% of all people in the U.S. will be diagnosed with a mental disorder at some point in their lifetime.”

-• These risk factors can contribute to mental health challenges: trauma, abuse, medical conditions, chemical imbalances, alcohol and drug abuse, loneliness or isolation.
+• These risk factors can contribute to mental health challenges, including trauma, abuse, medical conditions, chemical imbalances, alcohol and drug abuse, loneliness or isolation.

 • Mental health impacts all socioeconomic groups and cultures.

-• The sooner a person who is dealing with a mental health challenge can get help, the faster the recovery.
+• The sooner a person who is dealing with a mental health challenge can get help, the faster they can begin recovery.

 State Health Plan Resources